ralphjsmit/filament/docs/08-styling/01-overview.md

     Check the command output for the exact file path (e.g., `app/theme.css`), as it may vary depending on your panel's ID.
 </Aside>

-You can now customize the theme by editing the CSS and Tailwind configuration files in `resources/css/filament`.
+You can now customize the theme by editing the CSS file in `resources/css/filament`.

 ## Using Tailwind CSS classes in your Blade views or PHP files